 Are you making these two mistakes in the planning of your website?
 I’ve let them slide in the past, too.
-But in 2016, I’m putting my foot down so I can deliver the best possible websites for my clients.
+But I’m putting my foot down so I can deliver the best possible websites for my clients.

 You are planning your website backwards if: